-Reebok will sell a plant-based sneaker in 2020.
+Reebok is selling a plant-based sneaker.
 The Forever Floatride GROW sports sneaker is reducing the use of petroleum-based plastics buy using sustainably grown plants.

 The upper part is made from eucalyptus tree fibers.
 The cushioning comes from algae that is naturally odor resistant.
 The mid-sole uses castor beans, and the sole is made from rubber trees.

-In Europe, Coca-Cola and Budweiser owner InBev will be among the first in 2020 to ditch the plastic packaging that holds a six-pack together.
+In Europe, Coca-Cola and Budweiser owner InBev are among the first to ditch the plastic packaging that holds a six-pack together.
 They are turning to Graphic Packaging International for the KeelClip, cardboard that holds up to high-speed machines.

 Vice President Bret Arnone says the product is cost competitive, however, those using it will have to buy new machinery.
 Arnone says U.S. companies are watching closely.
 He says KeelClip can also be used for food cans.